hmirin/speechy/docs/installed.md

 [See changes from the previous version!](https://github.com/hmirin/speechy/releases)

+Major updates: Now you can use OpenAI's TTS!
+It's very natural for English.
+Please try it out.

 ❗ **Please restart your browser to use Speechy after installation or update.
 As Speechy cannot be used tabs opened before installation or update.**

 ## Setup